Acxiom is one of the top 10 most important citation sources for Local SEO.

 - They are one of Moz Local’s Direct Network partners.

-- We also put them at number four on our list of local citations sources.
+- We put them at number eight on our list of best local citations sources.

 If you want to perform well in Google Maps and other local search results, optimize Acxiom listings.

 Before you can do that though, you have to find them.